oplS15projects/FP4-proposal/README.md

 ### Data set or other source materials

-These will be used as reference for understanding how to modify sine waves to add effects and to emulate different instruments: http://www.soundonsound.com/search?url=%2Fsearch&Keyword=%22synth+secrets%22&Words=All&Summary=Yes
+These sources will be used as reference for understanding how to modify sine waves to add effects and to emulate different instruments:

+http://www.soundonsound.com/search?url=%2Fsearch&Keyword=%22synth+secrets%22&Words=All&Summary=Yes

 http://www.planetoftunes.com/synthesis/emulating-real-instruments-with-subtractive-synthesis.html#.VSP75cuan7B